 Discussions are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 300 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be at least 250 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to 1 other fellow learner's thread.
+Each reply must be at least 250 words.
+(CLO: A)

 Spiritual Formation Model Assignment